 an out-of- network provider or facility, the most they can bill you is

-your plan’s in-network cost-sharing amount (such as copayments,
+your plan’s in-network cost-sharing amount (such as copayments and

-coinsurance, and deductibles).
-You can’t be balance billed for these
+coinsurance).
+You can’t be balance billed for these emergency services.

-emergency services.
-This includes services you may get after you’re
+This includes services you may get after you’re in stable condition,

 Certain services at an in-network hospital or ambulatory surgical center